deconf/Analytics-Insights/readme.txt

 - URI fix for frontend filters
 - exclude frontend stats in preview mode
 - updated download filters
 - by default administrators are not excluded from tracking
+- bugfix for refresh_profiles() method

 = 01.04.2014 - v4.2.17 =
 - fixed on/off toggle bug for frontend settings